-- Make sure the tow BALL and COUPLER are the same size and that the bolts and nuts are tightly secured. - The COUPLER MUST BE COMPLETELY OVER THE BALL and the LATCHING MECHANISM LOCKED DOWN. - Make sure the TRAILER IS LOADED EVENLY from front to rear as well as side to side and has the correct weight on the hitch.
+- The BIMINI TOP, SIDE CURTAINS, CLEAR CONNECTOR, BACK DROP and AFT CURTAIN must be removed when trailering.
+Canvas enclosures are not designed to withstand the extreme wind pressure encountered while trailering and will be damaged.
+Always remove and properly store the enclosure before trailering your boat. - Make sure the tow BALL and COUPLER are the same size and bolts nuts are tightly secured. - The COUPLER MUST BE COMPLETELY OVER THE BALL and the LATCHING MECHANISM LOCKED DOWN. - Make sure the TRAILER IS LOADED EVENLY from front to rear as well as side to side and has the correct weight on the hitch.
 Too much weight on the hitch will cause the rear of the tow vehicle to drag and may make steering more difficult.
 Too little weight on the hitch will cause the rig to fishtail and will make controlling the tow vehicle difficult.
-Contact your dealer or the trailer manufacturer for the correct weight on the hitch for your trailer. - The SAFETY CHAINS must be attached crisscrossing under the coupler to the frame of the tow vehicle.
+Contact your Pursuit dealer or the trailer manufacturer for the correct weight on the hitch for your trailer. - The SAFETY CHAINS must be attached crisscrossing under the coupler to the frame of the tow vehicle.
 If the ball was to break, the trailer would follow in a straight line and prevent the coupler from dragging on the road.
-Make sure the trailer emergency brake cable or chain also is installed to the tow vehicle frame. - Make sure the LIGHTS on the trailer function properly. - CHECK THE BRAKES.
+Make sure the trailer emergency brake cable or chain is also installed to the tow vehicle frame. - Make sure the LIGHTS on the trailer function properly.

+- CHECK THE BRAKES.
 On a level parking area roll forward and apply the brakes several times at increasing speeds to determine if the brakes on the tow vehicle and trailer are working properly. - Make sure the tow vehicle has SIDE VIEW MIRRORS that are large enough to provide an unobstructed rear view on both sides of the vehicle. - · CHECK THE TIRES and WHEEL BEARINGS.